 For America’s more than 7.5 million construction workers, a culture of safety must be part of the job.
 Working in construction presents clear safety challenges, from working at height to trenching.
 Items that construction workers handle on a jobsite are often sharp, heavy, or hot.
 Today’s construction safety experts aren’t just using gloves and goggles to protect workers.
 Digital transformation via innovative technologies is helping to improve construction safety in ways we couldn’t have imagined just a few years ago.

-The Bureau of Labor Statistics ranks construction fourth among the country’s most dangerous jobs.
+The Bureau of Labor Statistics ranks construction third among the country’s most dangerous jobs.
 Given the construction profession’s risks, safety technology has become vital in construction, even as the industry continues to realize technology’s potential.

 “To prevent injuries and fatalities, contractors must approach safety proactively,” says Matt Abeles, Vice President of Construction Technology and Innovation for Associated Builders and Contractors (ABC).
 “One way to do that, and emphasize safety as a key pillar of company culture, is through technology.
 Proactive safety measures are exactly what we had in mind in releasing our Safety Technology Guide.
 Multiple solutions exist to ensure a safer jobsite, and these technologies can be intuitive and cost effective.”